 Being alone and being lonely are two different things entirely.
 Learning how to cope with loneliness when you’re not physically alone may seem impossible, but surprisingly, it’s not.

 One of the biggest misconceptions of being alone is the idea that you are lonely.
 This is far from the truth.
 Just because you enjoy alone time does not mean you are lonely by any measure.
-Also, loneliness can occur when you’re surrounded by people, and you must learn how to cope with loneliness regardless.
+Also, loneliness can occur when you’re surrounded by people, and you still need to cope with this loneliness.
 This simply means you are in a group of the WRONG people.
 With this bit of truth, you can start to understand how to operate correctly in life.

 We must learn how to cope with loneliness